MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

-- Configure [VMware vSphere Health Status](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-F957C1BB-A032-4648-9310-68A94733ABC8.html) to get a high-level view of the state of the Azure VMware Solution SDDC health.
+- Configure [VMware vSphere Health Status](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-F957C1BB-A032-4648-9310-68A94733ABC8.html) to get a high-level view of the Azure VMware Solution private cloud health status.
-- Use [VMware Aria Operations for Networks](https://www.vmware.com/products/aria-operations-for-networks.html) for enhanced visibility and analytics of Azure VMware Solution private cloud network infrastructure.
+- Use third-party tools like [VMware Aria Suite](https://www.vmware.com/products/aria-operations-for-networks.html) for enhanced visibility and analytics of Azure VMware Solution private cloud network infrastructure.
+- Use Azure native monitoring tools such as:
+  - Azure Monitor.
+  - VMware Aria Operations for operational monitoring.
+  - Azure Policy and its associated dashboard for compliance monitoring.
+  - Microsoft Defender for Cloud and Microsoft Sentinel for security monitoring.

 ## Manage logs and archives